brunoton/return-to-consciousness/dissociation-to-integration.md

 Carl Jung's analytical psychology arrived at conclusions strikingly convergent with the continuum model developed in this essay, though through an entirely different route—depth psychology and clinical observation rather than contemplative phenomenology or idealist metaphysics.
 This convergence strengthens the claim that the continuum reflects something about consciousness itself rather than the projections of any particular tradition.

-However, Jung's terminology can obscure this convergence, and a brief clarification is warranted.
+However, Jung's terminology can obscure this convergence, and a fuller treatment is warranted.

 ### The Problem with "Individuation"